GamesCreed

 Worthy Game of the Year contender, Final Fantasy XVI whisks you through one of the greatest RPG experiences you’ll have in a unique adventure.

-Final Fantasy XVI becomes the sixteenth main instalment in the iconic anthological franchise and it’s no surprise that it’s already taken the world by storm.
-If you weren’t aware, its developer, Square Enix had released the demo, which was released on June 12, 2023 – literally just ten days away from the full game’s release, and the demo itself shocked the world.
+Final Fantasy XVI becomes the sixteenth main instalment in the iconic anthological franchise, and it’s no surprise that it’s already taken the world by storm.
+If you weren’t aware, its developer, Square Enix, had released the demo, which was released on June 12, 2023 – just ten days away from the full game’s release, and the demo itself shocked the world.

-Go and ask anybody who had played the demo and they’ll tell you of its brilliance.
+Go and ask anybody who has played the demo, and they’ll tell you of its brilliance.
 It would be appropriate to claim it as the best demo in modern gaming.
 Furthermore, if you played the demo, you could transfer your progress in it to the full game.
-So, there’s really no need to worry about having to play the game all the way from the start.
+So, there’s no need to worry about having to play the game from the start.

 A remarkably consistent transition between the story and cutscenes that’ll have your eyes glued to your screens whilst preparing for what may come your way.
-It’s understandable that some of you would rather get right to the action instead of having to watch mini episode length cutscenes, and you can simply skip them.
+Understandably, some of you would rather get right to the action instead of having to watch mini-episode-length cutscenes, and you can simply skip them.
 On the flip side, gamers like me enjoy the protracted cutscenes, mainly to get a larger understanding of Final Fantasy XVI’s story, as well as the phenomenally written dialogues and actions.
 Plus, it gives you a chance to grab the popcorn.

 Final Fantasy XVI, PS5, Review, Screenshot, Gameplay, GamesCreed